What Is Fallout On Car? Fallout is basically tiny shards of metal. They can come from a lot of places but mostly industrial areas.

 Using a specific wheel cleaner followed by a fallout remover and tar remover will give you the cleanest possible wheel and will look like its just come out of the showroom!

-These can be removed by the use of a clay bar or fallout remover.
+The easiest way to remove fallout is with chemical and physical treatment. can be removed by the use of a clay bar or fallout remover.

 If the contamination is bad then using a firm clay bar to remove any protruding particles first will help to break down the fallout quicker which is useful especially as iron removers aren’t cheap.